buttonwoodcx/bcx-validation/doc/tutorial.md

 ## Basic shape of a rule

-`bcx-validation` makes zero assumption about your `model` (the stuff you want to validate), it can be any Javascript object.
+`bcx-validation` makes zero assumption about your `model` (the stuff you want to validate), it can be any JavaScript object.

 A `model` can be simply a String or Number (or even Function or null/undefined).
 We will start with simplest `model` to show you the simplest usage of `rule`.